ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 ![]({{ "/assets/debug_dqn/graph.png"}})
 **the agent graph shown in Tensorboard**

-By the end of this work the repo reached over 500 commits!
+By the end of this work the energy_py repo has reached over 500 commits!
 ![]({{ "/assets/debug_dqn/commits.png"}})

 The work was done using the energy_py wrapper around the Open AI gym **CartPole-v0** environment.
 CartPole is an environment I am familiar with and use to prove that an agent can learn a well formed reinforcement learning problem.